paulstraw/FancySelect/readme.md

 mySelect.append('<option>Foo</option><option>Bar</option>');

-mySelect.trigger('update');
+mySelect.trigger('update.fs');
 ```

 Enabling/Disabling
 ------------------

 FancySelect will automatically pick up your `select`'s `disabled` property on initialization.
-If you need to enable or disable it again later, you can do that by triggering `enable` or `disable` on your select element.
+If you need to enable or disable it again later, you can do that by triggering `enable.fs` or `disable.fs` on your select element.

 ### HTML